mothur/mothur.github.io/_wiki/primer.design.md

 ### mintim

 The mintm parameter is used to indicate minimum melting temperature.
-If a primer\'s melting temperature is below the minimum then it is ignored.
+If a primer's melting temperature is below the minimum then it is ignored.

 ### maxtm

 The maxtm parameter is used to indicate maximum melting temperature.
-If a primer\'s melting temperature is above the maximum then it is ignored.
+If a primer's melting temperature is above the maximum then it is ignored.

 ### cutoff